ltorio/Torio_FinalProject/README.md

 ```
 # Phylogeny

-Gblocks also produced gb.reduced files which are not properly formatted for RAxML and are deleted.
 Now the files are ready to be use to create a phylogeny for each of the loci using RAxML (50 bootstraps were used due to computational limitations).
 ```
 conda deactivate
 conda activate phylogenyRaxml
 mkdir ../../trees50/
-rm *gb.reduced

 for i in *.fasta-gb; do raxmlHPC -m GTRGAMMA -f a -# 50 -p 12345 -x 12345 -s $i -n raxml-$i; done